acguerr1/PicAxe/README.md

 ## Overview

-This software tool is designed to process and analyze PDF images using PaddleOCR, LayoutParser, and other image processing libraries.
+This software tool is designed to programmatically process, analyze and extract images from PDF files(including scanned pdfs) using PaddleOCR, LayoutParser, and other image processing libraries.
 It includes a pipeline of scripts to remove tables, extract text, and clean up images.

 There are 2 Options:
 1. With the program cloned from this repo